gaelian/blog-binary-balance/_posts/2010-12-12-policy-is-for-when-you-don-t-trust-your-staff-anymore.md

 enki_id: 12
 tags: [bureaucracy, google, ruby, culture]
 ---
 I watched the video of [David Heinemeier Hansson's keynote address from RubyCon 2010](http://37signals.com/svn/posts/2679-my-keynote-from-rubyconf-about-why-i-continue) the other day.
 It was unapologetically pro-Ruby, and delivered with the flair and showmanship that has made DHH and 37Signals the polarising force that they are.
 Being quite fond of Ruby, I found myself nodding along to most of what David had to say.
 But I don't wish to add even a small amount of new fuel to the programming language wars that seem to go on endlessly around the place.
-The purpose of this post is not to join in on any Ruby circle-jerking.
+The purpose of this post is not to join in on any Ruby circle-jerking.<!--more-->

 One of the things that particularly stood out to me in DHH's keynote was a quote from [Larry Wall](http://en.wikipedia.org/wiki/Larry_Wall), creator of the Perl programming language: